marcelinomalmeidan/astrobee_mapper/README.md

 ## Octomapper

 The Octomapper portion of the \ref mapper creates a 3D occupancy map of the environment that maps known areas probabilistically.
-The Octomapperr builds a representation of the environment (clutter topology) using measurements from the \ref picoflexx depth sensor, using an Octomap.
+The Octomapper builds a representation of the environment (clutter topology) using measurements from the \ref picoflexx depth sensor.
 Mapping is done in the world frame, and the TF2 library is used to transform from the sensor frame to the world frame based on dynamic transforms published by the EKF, and static transforms published by \ref framestore.
 It is based on the following work:

 ```